cfjedimaster/raymondcamden2020/_posts/2020/04/04/2020-04-04-using-state-in-pipedream-workflows.md

 tags: ["javascript"]
 banner_image: /images/banners/pipes2.jpg
 permalink: /2020/04/04/using-state-in-pipedream-workflows
-description: Using context in Pipedream to remember values
+description: Using checkpoint in Pipedream to remember values
 ---

 I've been playing a lot with [Pipedream](https://pipedream.com/) lately and have been enjoying the heck out of it.
 If you didn't see it, my [last post](https://www.raymondcamden.com/2020/04/02/building-a-twitter-bot-in-pipedream) described how to build a simple Twitter bot using the platform.
 Today I want to demonstrate something else with Pipedream, a feature that is pretty simple but incredibly useful - [managing state](https://docs.pipedream.com/workflows/steps/code/#managing-state).